aosingh/json-flattener/README.md

 ### Simple json string

-Often it is convenient to test with an inline JSON string.
+At times it is convenient to test with an inline JSON string.
 Make sure you enclose the JSON string in single quotes as shown below

 ```bash